Welcome to the website of the choir of St. John

 to complement the worship at St. John's.

-From the wealth of experience gained at St. John's the choir are able to sing at churches and cathedrals across the country which this year includes Leicester Cathedral, Newcastle Cathedral, Pembroke College Cambridge & York Minster.
+From the wealth of experience gained at St. John's the choir are able to sing at churches and cathedrals across the country which in 2017 will include Wakefield Cathedral and St German's Cathedral, Peel.
 The choir also travel abroad with recent tours to Amsterdam and Leiden in 2013 and to Venice and St. Mark's Basilica in 2008.

 The choir has an enthusiastic and talented treble section, both boys and girls.
 The choristers are taught by the Director of Music, Mark Hunter, and develop strong vocal skills and musicianship.
 New choristers are always welcome; further details can be found under